-Volunteer in Belarus
+Volunteering in Belarus

-Brighten the lives of disabled children or young adults from an institution
+Brightening the lives of disabled children or young adults from an institution

 This short video was made by Alina Isachenka during one of the holidays at Ptich.
 You can also take a look at this photobook which has lots of lovely photos taken by some of our volunteers over the years along with their thoughts about the effects that the experience has had on them (you will need to be using a computer rather than a mobile phone to view the photobook).
 One of our recent volunteers, Neil, has written an amusing and very informative blog about his experience of volunteering at Ptich, which is well worth a read.

-These volunteers also visit Vikov, an institution for adults with psychological disorders.
+These volunteers also visited Vikov, an institution for adults with psychological disorders.
 Many of the residents here are quite elderly and some have dementia and, while some enjoy all the same sorts of activities, others simply appreciate the company of someone who’ll sit and listen to their stories.

 One of our recent volunteers, Ellen, has written a very moving blog about her experience volunteering at Zhuravichi and Vikov.